 - Mapping Our Roles in Social Change Ecosystems, Deepa Iyer, Building Movement Project.
 SM, © 2020 Deepa Iyer.
 All rights reserved.
 All prior licenses revoked.

-- An Abridged History of BIPOC, LGBTQ+ People, and People with Disabilities in Oregon and Central Oregon (updated August 31, 2022, text only for screen readers).
+- An Abridged History of BIPOC, LGBTQ+ People, and People with Disabilities in Oregon and Central Oregon (Last updated April 2025, text only for screen readers).

 White Supremacy Culture.